 A Deaf Dog When Off Leash

-We have a 19 month old lab.
+We have a 19-month-old Labrador Retriever.
 We would like to be able to take her off leash and let her run.
 If she is following a scent, or chasing the swallows that fly just above the ground on the soccer pitch, she doesn’t come when called.
 I know she hears us because she will look over when we call, but she doesn’t obey.
 How do we train her to come off leash, even when she’s distracted?

 C. and P.D.

 Hi C. and P.D.

 Teaching a reliable recall is easy but it takes a couple of years if starting from a puppy, probably a year for a dog your age.
 It may seem like a long time but it makes sense when you break it down from the perspective of nature’s template.
 Your dog will start coming much sooner than that but time is your insurance policy that there won’t be backsliding.

 For me, “Come!” means the dog moves from point B (where it is) to point A (where I am) outdoors regardless of distractions – other people, dogs, squirrels at home or at the cottage etc. I’m not necessarily looking for sparks to fly beneath the dog’s feet on recall, but none of this, “If you’ve got a minute could you check your calendar and try and squeeze me in?”, attitude.